 Non-Executive Directors have long been encouraged by the Board to hold shares in the Company (purchased by the Director on market).
 It is considered good governance for the Directors to have a stake in the Company on whose board they sit.
-The Non-Executive Directors of the Company participate in the Employee Share Incentive Scheme [Option based] which was established in 2000 to provide incentive for participants.

-The remuneration of Non-Executive Directors for the period ended 30 June 2015 is detailed in Table 1 of this report.
+The remuneration of Non-Executive Directors for the period ended 30 June 2016 is detailed in Table 1 of this report.